matthewlong29/PareAndFlourish_Site/_posts/2017-09-03-three-reasons-you-should-form-a-pertnership.md

 <hr class="secondary">

 Why do you form a partnership?
 Is it to maintain a sense of sanity?
 Or, maybe, so you can delegate your weaknesses?
-Let us know in the comments!